patternfly/patternfly-react/packages/patternfly-4/react-core/CONTRIBUTING.md

 $ git push origin my-branch
 ```

-8. Create a Pull Request
+8. Create a pull request

     - A link to the PatternFly 4 demo documentation will be automatically generated and posted as a comment after the pull request build is complete.